 - Borrowing funds and making late deposits – when a cash crisis occurs, pulling money from employee paychecks may seem like a good short-term solution, but be wary.
 You have to ensure you have the resources available to pay your payroll taxes on time.

-- Not understanding the basics - Did you know that you are supposed to file payroll taxes in the state where the work was performed, not the state where the worker lives?
-Or that some states require employers to pay both payroll taxes and income tax returns?
+- Not understanding the basics - Did you know that you are supposed to file unemployment taxes in the state where the work was performed, not the state where the worker lives?
+Or that some states require employers to file both payroll taxes and income tax returns?
 If you aren’t familiar with the payroll tax basics, it is important that you work with a company that does in order to avoid harsh penalties.

 4. Keep Records Like Crazy